Knotx/knotx-fragments/handler/engine/README.md

 The node definition is abstract.
 It allows to define simple processing nodes but also more complex structures such as a list of subgraphs.

+The node definition is abstract.
+It allows to define simple processing nodes but also more complex structures such as a list of subgraphs.
+Furthermore, such a definition inspires to provide custom node implementations.

 ### Node types
 There are two **node** types:
   - **single nodes** that are simple operations that do some fragments modifications (called [Single Node](#single-node)),